-Getting Around Hua Hin:
+Getting Around Hua Hin

-Getting to Hua Hin:
+Traveling to Hua Hin

-Where to Stay:
+Where to Stay

-What to Expect:
+What to Expect

 Hua Hin attracts lots of local tourists and lots of Europeans, and during high season the beach can be packed.
-Around town there are probably as many German and Italian restaurants as there are Thai ones.
+Around town, there are probably as many German and Italian restaurants as there are Thai ones.

-What to Do:
+What to Do

-In Hua Hin there are always horses available for rent and guides who will lead you if you are not an experienced rider.
-You can also hike up the nearby mountains or travel a little farther to one of the country's prettiest national parks, Sam Roi Yot.
+If you're not lounging on the beach or your resort's pool, consider horseback riding.
+In Hua Hin, there are always horses available for rent and guides who will lead you if you are not an experienced rider.
+You can also hike up the nearby mountains or travel a little farther to one of the country's prettiest national parks, Khao Sam Roi Yot.